Brad Johner

-Brad Johner (born February 4, 1966) is a Canadian country music singer.
+Bradley Robert Johner (born February 4, 1969) is a Canadian country music singer.

 Biography

-Brad Johner grew up in Saskatchewan playing music in his family band.
+Johner was born in Estevan, Saskatchewan and grew up on a farm near Midale, Saskatchewan playing music in his family band.
 When he was 16, Brad won a National Talent Contest during Country Music Week in Hamilton in 1982.
 He spent six years maintaining his solo career before teaming up with his brother Ken to form The Johner Brothers in 1988.
 After 14 years, six albums (including their Greatest Hits), 26 singles, one Canadian Country Music Association (CCMA) award and more than 40 awards from the Saskatchewan Country Music Association (SCMA), including Entertainer of the Decade, Ken decided to retire from the music business to pursue other interests in 2002.

 After the Johner Brothers dissolved, Brad returned to his solo career.
 He moved to Saskatoon with his wife Rhea and their five sons to begin work on his first solo album with producer Bart McKay.
 The album, Free, was released by Royalty Records in 2003.
 The album was nominated for Album of the Year by the CCMA and the Juno Awards, and won Outstanding Country Album at the 2003 Western Country Music Awards.
 In 2004, the Canadian Independent Music Awards named Johner Favourite Country Artist/Group of the Year.
 Brad won Male Vocalist of the Year at the 2003 SCMA, along with Single and Song of the Year for "Hello."
 He cleaned up the following year at the SCMA ceremonies, winning Entertainer and Male Vocalist of the Year.
 "Free" was named Song, Single and Video of the Year, and Free won Album of the Year.
 His backup band, the Brad Johner Band, won Backup Band of the Year.